...

 Decision ImpactHelp reduce risk exposure earlyHelp assess the effectiveness of risk controls

 Do you include both types in your risk strategy?
 You need early signals to prevent problems.
 You also need hard data to evaluate what went wrong.
 A strong risk plan uses both.
+External conditions like interest rate changes or monetary tightening can also shape results — a clear example of policy impact on indicators.

 How to Implement Leading And Lagging Indicators in Your Strategy?